-At our 2011 annual meeting of stockholders, we held a non-binding advisory vote on our executive compensation, as well as a vote to determine how often the vote on executive compensation should be held.
-Over 95% of the outstanding shares voted to approve our executive compensation, and the stockholders also adopted the board's recommendation to hold the say-on-pay vote every year.
-Given this high percentage of votes in favor of our executive compensation, the Compensation Committee determined not to make any significant changes in our compensation practices for 2012.
+At our 2012 annual meeting of stockholders, we held a non-binding advisory vote on our executive compensation, as well as a vote to determine how often the vote on executive compensation should be held.
+Over 95% of the outstanding shares voted to approve our executive compensation.
+Given this high percentage of votes in favor of our executive compensation, the Compensation Committee determined not to make any significant changes in our compensation practices for 2013.